Daguerreotype

-Daguerreotype was the first publicly available photographic process, widely used during the 1840s and 1850s.
+Daguerreotype was the first publicly available photographic process, widely used from the 1830s to 1850s.
 "Daguerreotype" also refers to an image created through this process.

-Invented by Louis Daguerre and introduced worldwide in 1839, the daguerreotype was almost completely superseded by 1856 with new, less expensive processes, such as ambrotype (collodion process), that yield more readily viewable images.
-There has been a revival of the daguerreotype since the late 20th century by a small number of photographers interested in making artistic use of early photographic processes.
+Invented by Louis Daguerre and introduced worldwide in 1839, the daguerreotype was almost completely superseded by 1856 with new, less expensive processes, such as the ambrotype (collodion process), that yield more readily viewable images.
+Since the late 20th century, some photographers interested in making artistic use of early photographic processes have revived the daguerreotype process.